puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 PDK is a stand-alone development kit and does not require a pre-existing installation of Puppet.

+On Windows, use PowerShell 2.0 or greater with PDK.
+PowerShell 1.0 is not supported.

 If you used an early release version of PDK, we recommend you uninstall it before installing PDK 1.0.
 Use your platform's package manager to uninstall any PDK versions earlier than 1.0, and then install the updated 1.0 package.

 By default, PDK installs to: